12th Annual Forum on Digital Learning and ePortfolios

 Friday and Saturday, January 22 and 23, 2021

-The ePortfolio Forum is cohosted by AAC&U’s project, VALUE: Valid Assessment of Learning in Undergraduate Education; the Association for Authentic, Experiential and Evidence-Based Learning (AAEEBL), the association of ePortfolio professionals; and the International Journal of ePortfolio (IJeP).
+The Digital Learning and ePortfolio Forum is cohosted by AAC&U’s project, VALUE: Valid Assessment of Learning in Undergraduate Education; the Association for Authentic, Experiential and Evidence-Based Learning (AAEEBL), the association of ePortfolio professionals; and the International Journal of ePortfolio (IJeP).

 About the Forum on Digital Learning and ePortfolios

-- A robust ePortfolio Research Track will showcase the latest ePortfolio research; and
+- A robust ePortfolio Practice and Research Track will showcase the latest practices and research findings regarding ePortfolios, and

 Those proposing sessions are encouraged to consider meaningful ways to include and involve students, employers, and/or alumni in their presentations as those proposals will receive additional weighting during the review process.

-Detailed information about what is required for a submission and tips for a sucessful proposal can be found here.
+Detailed information about what is required for a submission and tips for a successful proposal can be found here.

 - how to use ePortfolios to help students integrate their learning experiences within a course, across a program, across learning opportunities, and life experiences;